Cross-platform hardware benchmark of style-based quantum GANs for data augmentation on superconducting and trapped-ion processors: Data augmentation results and discussion

-Our results for the data augmentation on the IonQ {\tt aria-1} device are presented in Figure~\ref{fig:ionqaria1results}.
-Note that we have explicitly deactivated debiasing, which is the standard error mitigation technique provided by IonQ on {\tt aria-1} and activated by default, while it is not on the previous {\tt harmony} device.
-Similar to Figure~\ref{fig:ibmtorinoresults} we present the results for the one-dimensional projections on the top row including the KL divergences comparing the generated samples with the reference samples; the results for the two-dimensional correlations on the middle row; and the ratios to the reference samples on the bottom row.
-The KL divergences are small, with KLs of 0.25, 0.14, and 0.07 for $s$, $t$, and $y$ distributions, respectively.
+Our results for the data augmentation on the IonQ \ionq\ device are presented in Figure~\ref{fig:ionqaria1results}.
+We have explicitly deactivated debiasing, which is a standard mitigation option on \ionq, to keep the comparison focused on native unmitigated behavior.
+Similar to Figure~\ref{fig:ibmtorinoresults}, we show one-dimensional projections and KL divergences (top row), two-dimensional correlations (middle row), and ratios to reference samples (bottom row).
+The KL divergences are 0.25, 0.14, and 0.07 for $s$, $t$, and $y$, respectively.
 The correlation plots are also good and the ratio plots display a sizable amount of white and light blue points.
-These results demonstrate that the data augmentation on the IonQ {\tt aria-1} device has been successfully performed.
-Together with the successful data augmentation on the IBM {\tt ibm{\_}torino} device presented in the previous paragraph, this demonstrates quantitatively, for the first time, that the style-based qGAN can perform data augmentation on two different hardware technologies.
+Together with the IBM results on \ibm, the results show that the same style-based qGAN workflow can be executed with useful data-augmentation quality on both hardware modalities in this benchmark setup.